Fidelity to IP-CANS and CFT Practices

 Fidelity All County Letter (ACL)

-Provides updates to those working with children and families in the child welfare or juvenile probation systems about CFT and IP-CANS fidelity requirements related to the Tiered Rate Structure (TRS).
+Provides updates to those working with children and families in the child welfare or juvenile probation systems about IP-CANS and CFT fidelity requirements related to the Tiered Rate Structure (TRS).
+A link to this resource will be added when available.

 Fidelity Plan

-Counties must use all tools within the fidelity plan to identify, describe, and analyze strengths and areas of improvement in their CFT and IP-CANS practices.
+Counties must use all tools within the fidelity plan to identify, describe, and analyze strengths and areas of improvement in their IP-CANS and CFT practices.
 The fidelity plan contains instructions and guidance for these fidelity tools.
+A link to this resource will be added when available.

 Name